 As a labor and delivery LPN, you will likely work in a hospital or hospital setting.
 Some of your job duties will include caring for the mother before delivery and/or during delivery.
 You may also assist the physician in the delivery of the baby, via vaginal delivery or Cesarean delivery.
 Another area that you may find yourself working is during post-partum, or caring for the mother and/or newborn after delivery.

 Some of your duties may include taking vital signs for mom and baby, administering medications, assisting the physician during delivery, educating the family on infant care, and various other possible tasks.

 Labor and delivery nurses work with a team of doctors, midwives, nurses, and nursing assistants.
-Key qualities that a person should have in order to be a successful nurse in this field are: great communications skills, desire to work with children and families, and be a great team player.
+Key qualities that a person should have in order to be a successful nurse in this field are great communication skills, desire to work with children and families and be a great team player.

 Most license practical nursing programs will have a course in labor and delivery.
 You must be a licensed practical nurse before you can work as a labor and delivery nurse.
 However, there is no additional training prior to obtaining a position.
 Most of the training for this position is obtained on the job.

 Read more about classes in maternal & neonatal nursing.

 Someone who wishes to work as an oncology nurse would be interested in working with patients who have developed cancer.
 They could also work as an educator and pursue a career that focuses on preventing the risk of developing cancer.